datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 ```

 `@part1`
+Writing and importing can be as easy as 1, 2, 3!

-Step 1.
-Write a function named `to_file` that saves a Python object to a file.
+1. Write a function named `to_file` that saves a Python object to a file:
 ```python
 def to_file(filename, contents):
     with open(filename, 'w') as f:
         f.write(contents)
 ```
-Step 2.
-Save the function in a file called `my_module.py`.
+2. Save the function in a file called `my_module.py`.

-Step 3.
-In every script that produces a file, import the `to_file` function.
+3. Import the `to_file` function into every script that produces a file:
 ```python
 import my_module
 answer = "The answer to life is 42."